 - 1. Lower header to the ground, shut off combine, and remove key from ignition. - 2.
-If repositioning is required, swivel the lights with hand force. - If the swivel is too loose or too tight, loosen jam nut (A) and turn nut (B) so the light maintains its position and can be moved with hand force.
-Do NOT overtighten. - 4.
+If repositioning is required, swivel the lights with hand force. - 3.
+If the swivel is too loose or too tight, adjust jam nut (A) and turn nut (B) so the light maintains its position and can be moved with hand force. - 4.
 Tighten jam nut (A).
+Do NOT overtighten.